 At the foot of a mountain on the West Coast, they discovered a 19th century house with a cowshed and a somewhat overgrown garden.
-They fell in love with the place, stayed and became the original Polranny Pirates.
+They fell in love with the place, stayed and became the original Polranny Pirates whose ideal it was to share this place with other creative persons.
+This led to an ever increasing circle of users.
 The house was repaired, the garden slightly tamed and, after years of work, the cowshed was transformed into the Folly, a name it acquired when this venture was once dismissed as a ‘complete and utter folly’!

 Polranny Pirates Foundation

-Since 2008, this Foundation has offered retreats for creative individuals.
-It differs from an Artist in Residency programme.
-There are no strings attached.
+Since 2008, this Foundation has offered retreats – without string attached – for creative individuals.
 The Foundation provides temporary, cost price workspace and accommodation to artists, academics, writers, epicureans, inventors, musicians, dancers and other creative beings.